 The Northwestern University Uterine Leiomyoma Research Center Lab Immersion Program provides paid laboratory internship experiences for BIPOC students interested in conducting uterine leiomyoma (fibroids) research.
 Uterine fibroids are the most common tumor affecting African Americans.
 They cause irregular uterine bleeding, anemia, and have led to over 200,000 hysterectomies annually in the United States.
 Interns will work on research projects that seek to understand the mechanisms responsible for the development and growth of uterine fibroids in order to reduce its morbidity.

-You do NOT need prior experience or knowledge in this specific research area to be eligible, but faculty prefer candidates who want to continue doing research beyond this program.
+You do NOT need prior research experience or knowledge in this specific research area to be eligible, but faculty prefer candidates who want to continue doing research beyond this program.
 Candidates with an interest in gaining new research skills are encouraged to apply.

 Due to COVID-19, application submissions are accepted on a rolling basis.
 We will accept two (2) interns per quarter.
 Program time commitment is also flexible with some remote work permitted.
 Internships can be part-time or full-time for 8+ weeks.
 No prior laboratory experience is needed.
 Applicants must be US Citizens or permanent residents to be eligible, and must currently be an undergraduate student or postbaccalaureate student (within two years of graduation).
 Please see the Frequently Asked Questions to learn more about program eligibility, stipends, and application requirements.
-For updates on your application or other inquiries, please contact email@example.com.
+For updates on your application or other inquiries, please contact Takelia Walker at firstname.lastname@example.org

 Frequently Asked Questions

 How do I apply?Applicants must submit an online application.
 Application materials include (1) an application form with a 300-word brief essay and submission of two references; and (2) a resume or CV.
 Applications are due December 18, 2020, for Winter 2021 internships.
 The review committee will select finalists from the applicants and conduct a two-stage interview process.
 Applicants who are selected for interviews will receive details about the remainder of the process upon invitation.